winitzki/scall/tutorial/programming_dhall.md

 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)

 Most of that theory is beyond the scope of this book, which is focused on issues arising in practical programming.
+The book contains many code examples, which can be evaluated by the Dhall interpreter after exporting them into a single Dhall file.

 The Appendix of the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types.